joe-shenouda/awesome-cyber-skills/README.md

 [Joe Shenouda](https://nl.linkedin.com/in/josephshenouda)

-Our work is no longer to secure computers alone, it's now about securing society.
+"Our work is no longer to secure computers alone, it's now about securing society."

-* What I am *
+♦️ About Me ♦️

 International hands-on technical leader, engineer, speaker, trainer, consultant & research fellow on all topics regarding Cybersecurity

-* My past achievements *
+♦️ My past achievements ♦️

 Developing & leading technical corporate Cybersecurity programs for military & global organizations Well known in The Netherlands as "The Netdetective" ( I co-presented a MTV show on hacking for young adults) Numerous Information Assurance projects

-* My research work *
+♦️ My research work ♦️

 Cybersecurity, Cyber Crime, Cyber Forensics, Privacy & Data protection / latest hacking techniques / OSINT / Darknet intel

-* When my professional career started in Cyber Security * April 1999 at Tilburg University
+♦️ When my professional career started in Cyber Security ♦️

+April 1999 at Tilburg University

-* What I do *
+♦️ What I do ♦️

 Implementing the correct defense measures at the right place Leading teams in security projects
 Risk management in the planning phase